-In light of the retirement of the Company's Senior Convertible Debentures in the first quarter of 2011, the sale of Series B Convertible Redeemable Preferred Stock in the second quarter and our year to date operating results, the Company believes anticipated revenues and its' continued operational efficiencies will be sufficient to satisfy its ongoing capital and cash flow requirements for the remainder of fiscal 2011.
+Concurrent with the first quarter debenture retirement, the second quarter equity raise and our year to date operating results, the Company believes anticipated revenues and its' continued operational efficiencies will be sufficient to satisfy its ongoing capital and cash flow requirements for the remainder of fiscal 2011.
 However, the Company also believes there remains sufficient uncertainty, both in the economic environment and our current working capital deficit position, that the Company cannot make any representations for fiscal 2012.

-Our prior independent registered public accountants have stated in their report dated March 29, 2011 for the year ended December 31, 2010 that we have incurred operating losses in the past years, and that we are dependent upon management's ability to develop profitable operations and/or obtain necessary funding from outside sources, including by the sale of our securities, or obtaining loans from financial institutions, where possible.
+Our prior independent registered public accountants stated in their report dated March 29, 2011 for the year ended December 31, 2010 that we have incurred operating losses in the past years, and that we are dependent upon management's ability to develop profitable operations and/or obtain necessary funding from outside sources, including by the sale of our securities, or obtaining loans from financial institutions, where possible.
 These factors, among others, raise substantial doubt about our ability to continue as a going concern.
 This may also affect our ability to obtain financing in the future.